mendix/docs/releasenotes/platform-portal/index.md

 ## <a name='release-2017-03-20'>Release date: March 20th, 2017</a>

 * The Deploy / Operate sections in the Platform Portal were broken on Internet Explorer 11 due to widget incompatability, introduced in the previous release.
-This was hotpatched in production on March 16th already.
+This was already hot-patched in production on March 16th.

 ## <a name='release-2017-03-13'>Release date: March 13th, 2017</a>